Kitware/CMake/Help/command/file.rst

 extracted.

 ``LIST_ONLY`` will list the files in the archive rather than extract them.

+.. versionadded:: 3.24
+  The ``TOUCH`` option gives extracted files a current local timestamp instead of extracting file timestamps from the archive.

 With ``VERBOSE``, the command will produce verbose output.